kevin-cho/content-gallery/README.md

 # Content Gallery

 An image gallery that allows filtering and revealing additional information within a modal.
+The main purpose of this project is to show how I organize my code in ReactJS.

 [Bootstrap](https://getbootstrap.com/) is used for quick theming and styling.